top of page

 • Instagram

-Music has always been a part of Victor's life since his abuelo would serenade the rural South Texas scenery with mariachi music.
-Upon moving to downtown Dallas, the significance of music transformed into a storytelling catalyst - a tool to empower unheard voices.
-With his Mexican heritage and identity as a gay man, Victor's passion for sharing stories was fueled even more.
-At the onset of this journey, he arranged traditional mariachi pieces for saxophone performances in local libraries on Día de los Niños, a celebration of children.
-He also produced a charity cabaret to raise funds for the Marsha P. Johnson Institute for Black Trans Women.
+Music has been a constant in his life since childhood, when his Papo would serenade the rural landscapes of South Texas with mariachi and conjunto.
+After moving to downtown Dallas, music took on a new role.
+It transformed into a vehicle for storytelling and a means of uplifting underrepresented voices.
+Early in this journey, Valle arranged traditional mariachi works for saxophone and performed them at local libraries for Día de los Niños.
+He also produced a charity cabaret supporting the Marsha P. Johnson Institute, benefiting Black trans women.

 Composer